ctjacobs/pyqso/docs/source/log_management.rst

 individual logs in the well-known `ADIF <http://www.adif.org/>`_ and `Cabrillo <http://wwrof.org/cabrillo/>`_ formats.
 Select the log to export, and click ``Export Log as ADIF...`` or ``Export Log as Cabrillo...`` in the ``Logbook`` menu.

 **Note for contesters:** Cabrillo records typically require contest QSO information in the form ``CALL RST EXCH``, where ``EXCH`` denotes exchange information (e.g. a serial number or US state).
 No dedicated field exists in PyQSO to store exchange information so the RST fields should be used to store both the RST report *and* exchange information, separated by a space.
-The ``RST Sent`` field should therefore contain the RST and exchange information that you give to the other station, and the ``RST Received`` field should contain the RST and exchange information that the other station gives you.
+The ``RST Sent`` field should therefore contain the RST and exchange information that you give to the other station (e.g. 59 001), and the ``RST Received`` field should contain the RST and exchange information that the other station gives you (e.g. 57 029).
 The export process asks for your callsign (this should be the callsign used during the contest) and the contest's name which can be selected from a drop-down list.
 If the contest name does not appear in this list, you may enter its name manually.

 Importing a log
 ---------------